Descanonge/neba/docs/source/extending.rst

 only keep required parameters and discard others.
 It would make the most sense for the :class:`.ParamsManager` plugin but could be easily made to work with any kind of parameters storage that implement.
-However the existing :class:`.ParamsManagerScheme` somewhat fills this requirement.
+However the existing :class:`.ParamsManagerSection` somewhat fills this requirement.

 Completely different DataManager
 --------------------------------